-The working holiday visa (WHV) scheme is an innovative set of agreements between participating countries that offers you the freedom to travel around a country, give you the possibility to work to cover your expenses and provides many opportunities to live a unique experience.
-Still at home?
-Here are 16 unique perks of the WHV that should convince you to pick a destination right now!
+The Working Holiday Visa (WHV) scheme is an innovative set of agreements between participating countries that offers you the freedom to travel around a country, gives you the possibility to work to cover your expenses, and provides many opportunities for unique experiences.
+Still deciding whether to leave home on a WHV?
+Here are 16 unique perks of a WHV that should convince you to pick a destination right now!

-The WHV is a very inclusive program.
-You don’t need a specific training, degree or work experience to apply—all backgrounds are welcome!
-It’s probably the easier temporary work visa to get: pretty much anyone between 18 and 30 (or even 35 for some countries) can apply regardless of background or current situation (student, intern, job-seeker, recent graduate, etc.).
-However, don’t forget to get complete information on eligibility requirements for each country before you apply.
+The WHV is an inclusive program.
+Most WHV programs don’t require specific training, education or work experience to apply—all backgrounds are welcome!
+It’s probably the easiest temporary work visa to get: pretty much anyone between 18 and 30 (or 35 for some countries) can apply, regardless of their background or current situation (student, intern, job-seeker, recent graduate, etc.).
+However, don’t forget to get check eligibility requirements for each country before you apply.

-One caveat: you need to have some money saved (sufficient funds in your bank account) to cover your expenses at the beginning of your trip.
-That said, saving for a couple of months or even for an entire year before applying for a WHV is doable if you set your mind to it!
+One caveat: you need to have enough money saved (sufficient funds in your bank account) to cover your expenses at the beginning of your trip.
+That said, saving for a couple of months or years before applying for a WHV is doable if you set your mind to it!

-For most destinations, applying for a WHV is very straightforward.
-For example, for Australia and New Zealand, two countries where no quota is in place (except for some countries), the application process is done online and visas are usually issued in a matter of days, if not hours.
-Other participating countries do have annual quotas which are never reached or are only reached at the very end of the calendar year: Argentina, Japan, South Korea, Hong Kong, Colombia…
+For most destinations, applying for a WHV is straightforward.
+For example, for Australia and New Zealand, the application process is completed online and visas are usually issued in a matter of days (if not hours).
+Some countries have an unlimited quota for how many WHVs are given out.
+Other participating countries do have annual quotas, but these are rarely reached (or are only reached at the very end of the calendar year).

-The one and only exception is Canada.
+The main exception is Canada.
 As many know, for this country, demand exceeds supply.
-It used to be easier to obtain but it got harder over the year and now, there is a lottery system in place.
+It used to be easier to obtain but beating the quota has become harder over the years, and there is now a lottery system in place.

-Note: Current or past major health issues or legal problems could affect your ability to apply for a WHV.
-Decisions are made on a case-by-case basis, so it’s worth giving it a shot.
+Note: Current or past major health issues or criminal background could affect your ability to apply for a WHV.
+Decisions are made on a case-by-case basis, so research your eligibility before applying.

 Only apply for a WHV through official websites to avoid scams.